RikWestdorp/FPUT-simulations/README.md

 The code simulates soliton propagation in an FPUT lattice with random heterogeneity in the linear spring force, and analyzes the resulting amplitude attenuation.

 ## Contents
-- `Simulation/` — scripts for direct and modulation based numerical simulation of the lattice system
+- main.m contains the main script for direct and modulation based numerical simulation of the lattice system
-- `Attenuation/` — scripts for numerical computation of theoretically found attenuation rates
+- Plots.m contains the scripts for creating figures based on simulations

-## Usage
+- fundamental.m contains a script for computations related to the theoretical attenuation rate
-Run the main script:
+- Plot_rates.m contains additional scripts for figures containing computations of the theoretical attenuation rate
-main.m
+- Remaining files are helper functions, or datafiles